 Fig. 4: Source

-Simple CNN approach: In subsequent stage, we developed a simple convolutional neural network with 3 convolutio0nal layers followed by two fully connected linear layers.
+Simple CNN approach: In subsequent stage, we developed our own convolutional neural network by testing more than 100 different architectures with different number of layers, number of neurons per layer, normalizations, pooling techniques and hyperparameters using techniques of grid and random search, and adapting the model after each additional improvement of validation accuracy.
+The best validation accuracy achieved so far uses 3 convolutional layers followed by two fully connected linear layers.
 Fig. 5 manifests the CNN model architecture developed for this exercise.
-Rectified Linear Unit (ReLU) addressed the non-linearity whereas batch normalization technique was used to standardize the inputs to a network and accelerated the training step by reducing the need of higher number of epochs.
+Rectified Linear Unit (ReLU) addressed the non-linearity whereas batch normalization technique using BatchNorm2d after each convolutional layer, and dropout between the connected linear layers were used to standardize the inputs to a network and stabilize the validation loss along the epochs, reducing the variance of validation accuracy..
 Batch normalization solves a major problem of internal covariate shift i.e., it standardizes the input images of different amplitude which helps neural network to understand the correlation between them.

+To avoid overfitting and generalization issues, we used the validation data to adjust our own model and calibrate the hyperparameters, and the test data to find the final accuracy of the model.

 During forward propagation, batch normalization was implemented before ReLU activation layer so that data linearity can be achieved easily on normalized\centered data.